 How can you help your child when you find out they’re being bullied?
 Read on for some tips.

-ICYMI: A Twitter thread by a bullying victim’s older sister went viral last week.
-The sibling expressed her frustration about her younger sister’s unfortunate experience with bullies in school, and the thread sparked outrage and furore with many social media users.
-Reading about incidents like these as parents are a cause of concern for us because we want our kids to enjoy their schooling years, and learn, thrive and make friends along the way.
+ICYMI: Earlier this year, a student was expelled for being the main aggressor in a bullying incident.
+Reading about incidents like these as parents are a cause of concern, because we want our kids to enjoy their schooling years, and learn, thrive and make friends along the way.

 What is bullying?